Virginia truck cargo spill accident attorneys

 If you’ve been in a truck accident, especially one with a cargo spill, you know how devastating these collisions can be.
 You also know that the financial fallout is more than one person or family can handle.

-Thankfully, if your accident was caused by someone else’s negligence, you have the right to ask for compensation from them.
+Thankfully, if your crash was caused by someone else’s negligence, you have the right to ask for compensation from them.
 This will let you pay your medical bills, repair your car, and cover any lost wages during your time off for healing.

 When a truck’s freight is weighed and loaded properly and evenly balanced and strapped down tightly in the trailer, the risk of a spill is zero.
 But sadly, trucking companies and their employees can skip safety procedures by cutting corners to save time and money.
 The truth is: cargo spills happen because at least one person made a bad decision.
 Some common causes of cargo spills include: